Henri Lansbury

-Henri George Lansbury (born 12 October 1990) is an English professional footballer who plays as a midfielder for Championship side Luton Town.
-He previously played for Arsenal, where he ascended from the club's academy.
-Lansbury also had spells with sides Scunthorpe United, Watford, Norwich City, West Ham United and Nottingham Forest. and most recently Bristol City.
+Henri George Lansbury (born 12 October 1990) is an English former professional footballer who played as a midfielder.
+Throughout his career, he played for Arsenal, where he ascended from the club's academy, in addition to spells with sides Scunthorpe United, Watford, Norwich City, Aston Villa FC, West Ham United and Nottingham Forest, Bristol City and Luton Town.
 He achieved consecutive promotions to the Premier League in 2010–11 with Norwich and 2011–12 with West Ham.
 Lansbury also played for England as a youth international.